 Check out these opportunities for people of all ages to play in the water, courtesy of the Palm Beach County Parks and Recreation Department:

-Palm Beach County Parks and Recreation operates six pools and aquatic centers throughout the county.
-Each pool offers activities and classes, such as water aerobics, adult lap and open swim time.
-Be sure to check with each facility for times, dates and facility hours.
+Six venues offer activities and classes, such as water aerobics, adult lap and open swim time.
+Check with each facility for times, dates and hours.

-3. Lake Lytal Family Aquatic Center also operates during the winter in West Palm Beach and offers water walking.
+• Lake Lytal Family Aquatic Center also operates during the winter in West Palm Beach and offers water walking.
 The Palm Beach Masters and Lake Lytal Lightning swim teams practice here.

-4. North County Aquatic Complex in Jupiter is heated year-round, featuring a 50-meter pool and a children’s wading pool, as well as water aerobics classes.
+• North County Aquatic Complex in Jupiter is heated year-round, featuring a 50-meter pool and a children’s wading pool, as well as water aerobics classes.
 The Jupiter Dragons, Palm Beach Masters and the Jupiter Diving Club, a competitive springboard team, practice here.

-6. Santaluces Aquatic Complex in Lantana is open from May to September, featuring a 25-meter pool, diving boards and a children’s wading pool.
+• Santaluces Aquatic Complex in Lantana is open from May to September, featuring a 25-meter pool, diving boards and a children’s wading pool.

-2. Coconut Cove Waterpark is in Burt Aaronson South County Regional Park west of Boca Raton, featuring an 897-foot river ride, lily pad walk, two waterslides, a children’s water playground pool and more.
+• Coconut Cove Waterpark is in Burt Aaronson South County Regional Park west of Boca Raton, featuring an 897-foot river ride, lily pad walk, two waterslides, a children’s water playground pool and more.